avocado-framework/avocado/docs/source/WritingTests.rst

 a Multiplex Config file (see :doc:`MultiplexConfig`).
 As an example, consider the following multiplex file for sleeptest::

-    test:
     sleeptest:
         type: "builtin"
         short:
             sleep_length: 0.5
         medium:
             sleep_length: 1
         long:
             sleep_length: 5

-In this example 3 variants are executed (see :doc:`MultiplexConfig` for details).
-All of them contain variable "type" and "sleep_length".
+When running this example by ``avocado run $test --multiplex $file.yaml`` three variants are executed and the content is injected into ``/run`` namespace (see :doc:`MultiplexConfig` for details).
+Every variant contain variables "type" and "sleep_length".
 To obtain current value, you need the name ("sleep_length") and its path.
-The path differs for each variant so it's needed to use the most suitable portion of the path, in this example: "/test/sleeptest/*" or perhaps "sleeptest/*" might be enough.
+The path differs for each variant so it's needed to use the most suitable portion of the path, in this example:
+"/run/sleeptest/*" or perhaps "sleeptest/*" might be enough.
 It depends on how your setups looks like.

 The default value is optional, but always keep in mind to handle them nicely.
 Someone might be executing your test with different params or without any